oogunjob/FX-Signal-Copier-Telegram-Bot/README.md

 **6. Set Up Heroku App**

 Navigate to Heroku web app and create a new application with a unique name.
 Upon creation, go to app settings and navigate to **Config Vars**.
-Add the following enviornment variables (case-sensitive) for key and value excluding quotes.
+Add the following environment  variables (case-sensitive) for key and value excluding quotes.

 |Key  | Value |
 | ------------- | ------------- |